Marriage Counselling:

 Indiferent: You suffer from loneliness in a relationship and feel less like a team.
 Frequent fights make you distant from each other.
 Despite of being living together, you grow apart.

-Transition: The couple is going through a significant transition phase, like having a kid, changing city or country, leaving a job or changing profession, and having an empty nest.
+Transition: The couple is going through a significant transition phase, such as having a kid, changing cities or countries, leaving a job or changing professions, or having an empty nest.

 Lack of Love: You do not feel loved enough.
 You are not enjoying little intimate moments and not enjoying relationships as usual.